in28minutes/java-cheat-sheet/README.md

 ```

 We get a compiler error since Cricketer class does not implement Comparable interface.
 We were able to sort numbers in earlier example because String class implements Comparable.
-LetÕs make the Cricketer class implement the Comparable Interface.
+Let's make the Cricketer class implement the Comparable Interface.
 ```
 class Cricketer implements Comparable<Cricketer> {
     //OTHER CODE/PROGRAM same as previous